beccalatto/WIS_DEC16_GUI/README.md

 # Dayplot viewer

 Use this tool to visualise the seismicity from Whillans Ice Stream, West Antarctica for a day in the 2010 summer deployment (December 16th, 2010).
-We chose this day as a representative example of typical seismicity following a manual reconnaisance of several weeks of data, as well as utilizing a priori knowledge of global catalogue events (teleseisms) and a Pratt, 2014 stick-slip.
+We chose this day as a representative example of typical seismicity following a manual reconnaisance of several weeks of data, as well as utilizing available knowledge of global catalogue events (teleseisms) and a Pratt, 2014 stick-slip.

 <img src="https://github.com/beccalatto/WIS_DEC16_GUI/blob/main/images/BB_RESET.png" width="300" height="300">